FredHutch/data-deep-dives/docs/data-deep-dive-basics/slido-usage.md

 - Anonymous submissions are allowed.
 - Please keep questions relevant and respectful.
 - If your question is not answered live, we will review and follow up if needed.

 ---

-## Why This Matters

-Slido helps make Deep Dives:

-- More interactive
-- More inclusive
-- More responsive
-- Measurable and improvable over time

-Your participation shapes future sessions.

----